pingchenchan/cs223-distributed-transaction-processing-system/README.md

 ### CONFIG
 - Please check config.json.

-### NOTE
-- Now, transaction_log files will be saved in the log folder.
-- Each server has its own database which is in the database folder.
-- In testing, it took 300 seconds to execute 10,000 transactions (on my macbook air).

-### IDEA
-- Study how to choose the best priority for each hop type.

-### Question

 ### Error handle
 - If you encounter the following error in a Unix-like environment::

 ```